• Skip to main content

 Ew, the unglamorous side of business no one wants to think about!
 So you stow it away and not think about it.
 Until it comes back to bite you!

 How do I know?
 Because I didn’t keep records to begin with in my business and that was a big mistake.
-To be kind to myself, because my business grew so organically I didn’t keep records initially because I didn’t think of it as a business.
+To be kind to myself, because my business grew so organically I didn’t keep records initially.
+I didn’t think of it as a business.

 Then it started making money!

-No, record keeping is not glamorous, but trust me folks, you need to do it or you are making a big headache and a lot of extra work for yourself down the track.
+No, record keeping is not glamorous, but trust me folks, you need to do it.
+This will save you a big headache and a lot of extra work down the track.
 Make it a habit from day one and it becomes a part of your routine and it’s easy.

 I started out by just using a spreadsheet to record sales and expenses, it was very simple.
 As your business grows you definitely want to look into account keeping software.

-The beauty of doing this is you can set up automations (or have someone set it up for you if you have no clue – this is what I did) to make the process really simple for you.
+The beauty of doing this is you can set up automations.
+Or have someone set it up for you if you have no clue – this is what I did.
 I use the online accounting software Xero to automate my record keeping.
-All of my transactions filter through Xero so when it comes time to submit my Business Activity Statements and end of financial year tax return, all the information is there and ready.
+All of my transactions filter through Xero, every day.
+So when it comes time to submit my Business Activity Statements and end of financial year tax return, all the information is there and ready.
 Doing this has reduced my stress levels significantly!

 Be willing to try new things as the same methods won’t necessarily work for everyone.